Queen of Coal

 Queen of Coal (Miss Carbón) is a 2025 biographical drama film directed by Agustina Macri and written by Erika Halvorsen and Mara Pescio based on the life of Carlita Rodríguez.
 It stars Lux Pascal.
 It is a Spanish-Argentine co-production.

 Plot

-The plot follows the story of Carla Antonella "Carlita" Rodríguez, a trans woman and the first female miner in the Patagonia, an occupation vetoed for women.
+The plot follows the story of Carla Antonella "Carlita" Rodríguez, a trans woman and the first trans miner in the Patagonia, an occupation vetoed for women.

 Production

 The film is a Spanish-Argentine co-production by Morena Films and The Warning of Rivard AIE alongside Pensa & Rocca Cine with the participation of Movistar Plus+ and Filmin.
 Shooting locations included the Basque Country (Álava and Biscay) and the Argentine Patagonia.

 Release

-The film is scheduled to be released theatrically in Spain on 12 June 2025 by Caramel Films.
-It is scheduled to be released theatrically in Argentina on 2 October 2025 by Moving Pics.
+The film was released theatrically in Spain on 12 June 2025 by Caramel Films.
+It was released theatrically in Argentina on 2 October 2025 by Moving Pics.

-The film will compete in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025.
+The film competed in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025.